Glen Benton: Lyrical themes

-The nature of Benton's 'Satanism' is obscure and a subject of controversy, particularly due to allegations by former Deicide guitarist Eric Hoffman, who dismissed it as insincere and spurious.
-In early years, Benton was ostensibly a theistic satanist; he implied he had held the belief of the Christian God but worshipped Satan instead.
-However, Benton's claims are generally considered to have always been tongue-in-cheek, as his purported "Satanism" has since largely been defined as vehement anti-Christian atheism complemented with theatrics suitable for the band.
-Additionally, Benton has called himself a "showman," and has stated that there is no ideological agenda in Deicide, and that the music is foremost.
-Hence, his beliefs have been questioned by followers of Anton LaVey's Church of Satan, an organization which Benton has denounced as an organized religion.
-Despite this, Benton claims to be ordained at "several [other] Satanic institutions out there" that do not require a monetary entrance fee.
-He stated: "I think any organized religion is hokey if you've got to pay to belong.
-So, I don't know what that makes me."

-Vocals and bass guitar playing
+Bass playing and vocal style

 Benton's vocals alternative between high shrieks, death growls, and screaming (which he self-describes as his "angry man voice").
 Benton claims that getting his tonsils removed at age 24 has contributed to the tone of his singing voice.

 Although Benton played bass guitar with his fingers early in Deicide's career, he eventually switched to using a pick.
-He stated: "The reason I switched to a pick is because in this style of music, the bass player has to be tight because it’s just so fast.
-It’s hard to play that dynamic with your fingers. [...]
-When you’re blasting, all you hear is "beep-boop-bl-bleep- boop."
-It should be more like a guitar.
+He found a pick easier to play with the speed and precision required for the band's music, and also said his approach to bass guitar "should be more like a guitar.
 It's just like playing rhythm guitar".
 He self-describes as "more of a rhythm player," and composes many of his musical contributions to Deicide on the guitar.

 Equipment

 In May 2015, Benton was endorsed by ESP guitars, and has been using a custom-made EX bass with a reverse headstock and EMG pick-ups since then.
 He has also used Phoenix and Stream bass models.